Paubox/paubox-csharp/readme.md

 <a name="#installation"></a>
 ## Installation
-Add the provided class library (Paubox.Email.API.dll and Newtonsoft.Json.dll) in your C# project by using ‘Add Reference’ option within Project – References node.
+Add the provided class library (Paubox.Email.API.dll and Newtonsoft.Json.dll) in your C# project by using ‘Add Reference’ option within the Project – References node.

 ### Getting Paubox API Credentials
 You will need to have a Paubox account.
 Please contact [Paubox Customer Success](https://paubox.zendesk.com/hc/en-us) for details on gaining access to the Transactional Email API alpha testing program.